cuba-rnd/entity-views/README.md

 ## Usage

-For a starter, specify a repository and add the addon artifact as a dependency to your project build file
+For a starter, specify a repository as the last entry in your repositories list in the ```build.gradle``` file:
 ```
 repositories {
     ...